A guide to magic links: how they work and why you should use them

 Magic links are a great way to provide a simple user experience for your customers without compromising their account security.
 Is using magic links the right move for user authentication in your application?
 It probably depends on what your application does.
 If you handle sensitive financial or health care data, magic links may not be the best move.
 If you work with consumer apps in entertainment and online shopping, you’re probably good to go!

 Want to give magic links a try?
 With WorkOS, magic links are free and set you up to handle Single Sign-On via the WorkOS SSO API.
 Fetching Profiles is identical between SSO and Magic Link - you can make authentication easy today, and when you're ready to move upmarket, SSO will be easy for you tomorrow.
-Check out our docs to get started.
+Check out our docs or these example apps to get started.